 Too much sodium.
 The low salt diet is hailed as the only winner in heart health.
 That’s because to lower your salt, you have to eat less processed, sodium-preserved, and restaurant made foods.
 This shouldn’t surprise anyone.
 But it also doesn’t mean you ignore the types and amounts of fat, protein, vegetables, and dressings that you take in more often.

 Too much saturated fat, especially from animals.
 Optimize fat intake to include a variety of foods, primarily plants, rich in unsaturated fats.

 Highly processed, isolated, or over-exposed fats.
 Those omegas aren’t heart healthy if the processing they undergo exposes them to light, excessive heat, air.
 They may not deliver better heart health when isolated to remove them from their other omegas.

 Too much calcium, with or without vitamin D. The studies nailed this one.
 Hopefully dietary guidelines will catch up.
 Until then know this: your body doesn’t need more calcium.
 Too much (or calcium without key nutrients like vitamin D, magnesium, vitamin K) can become arterial plaque or kidney stones.
 Before adding calcium (especially as a supplement) assess total calcium intake.

 Using your cholesterol levels as a marker of heart health. ~50% of heart attacks (that’s 1 in 2, that’s every other one) happen in adults with healthy cholesterol levels!
 Don’t rely on your annual cholesterol test to tell you if your heart is healthy.

 Ignoring genetic factors.
-Check out the Better Lp(a) guide for information on this important marker of heart health… it could save your life.
+Ask your practitioner for their Better Lp(a) guide for information on this important marker of heart health… it could save your life.